cs4372/ios-study-guide/concurrency/Threads-GCD/Threads-GCD.md

 ###  2 ways to achieve concurrency: Grand Central Dispatch and OperationQueue

 ### Grand Central Dispatch (GCD)
+- low-level framework that provides a set of APIs for managing concurrent tasks on multiple threads

-- The API responsible for managing your queues in the First-in First-out order and to handle concurrent operations.
+- Manage your queues in the First-in First-out order and handle concurrent operations.

 Responsibility:
 - Create a queue